Extraction of the color dipole amplitude with physics-informed neural networks: Results and Discussion

 A key advantage of the PINN framework is its ability to extract the underlying parameters of the governing equation from data.
 We analyze the ensemble of trained networks to infer the effective coefficients of the BK equation in the diffusion approximation.

-Table~\ref{tab:params} summarizes the mean values and standard deviations of the extracted parameters.
-Here, $A_1$ represents the corrected drift coefficient ($0.191 \times A_1$) learned by the network.
+Table~\ref{tab:params} summarizes the extracted parameters.
+Using these extracted coefficients, the effective saturation exponent can be derived according to the traveling-wave physics as $\lambda_s = (A_1 + 2\sqrt{A_0 A_2}) \bar{\alpha}_s \approx 0.239 \pm 0.010$, which is in remarkable agreement with phenomenological extractions from HERA data (e.g., $\lambda \approx 0.288$ in the GBW model).
+The extracted proton radius parameter $R_p \approx 5.46$ GeV$^{-1}$ (approx. 1.07 fm) reflects the effective gluonic radius.